metonym/svelte-time/README.md

 ```
 <!-- prettier-ignore-end -->

-### dayjs export
+### `dayjs` export

 `dayjs` is re-exported for your convenience.
-This is useful for cases where the component and action would not work, like setting the document title.
+This is useful when the component and action would not work for programmatic usage, like setting the document title.

-The `dayjs` function extends the [relativeTime plugin](https://day.js.org/docs/en/plugin/relative-time).
+**Note:** the exported `dayjs` function already extends the [relativeTime plugin](https://day.js.org/docs/en/plugin/relative-time).

 ```svelte
 <script>